ethereum/eth2.0-pm/eth2.0-implementers-calls/call_015.md

   * Worked on some consensus layer optimizations
   * Been working up updating the spec to version 0.5.1.
 This work is almost done
 * Prysmatic - Raul [_(12:18)_](https://youtu.be/bC4v_a-gcrs?t=738)
-  * lost of work regarding testnet
+  * Lots of work regarding testnet
   * monitoring tools
   * can survive restarts
   * people can connect from the outside